USA Technologies, Inc. (USAT) CEO Sean Feeney on Q3 2020 Results - Earnings Call Transcript

 Sean Feeney

-Liz, we may have lost Doug.
+Alicia, we may have lost Doug.
 He is going to dial back in.
 So maybe we will just jump to me.
 This is Sean Feeney, the Chief Executive Officer and Doug had a fabulous introduction that he was going to make about me, but we will jump right into.
 So it's a great pleasure to join you all today on my first earnings call.
 I look forward to reporting results that I’ve actually been involved in driving going forward.

 I joined US Technologies because I believe the company has great opportunity build on its history and begin to write a great new chapter.
 And I'm thrilled to have the chance to lead the company as we begin that journey.
 I want to first take this chance to thank the employees on our team at US Technologies for their tenacity and hard work over the last few months as the company's endured change and work through the conclusion of the proxy battle and adapted to the realities of working from home in the COVID-19 environment.